‘Act of fraud’: Why Supreme Court sent Bilkis Bano case gangrape-murder convicts back to jail

-The Gujarat government’s order to release from jail the 11 men sentenced to life imprisonment gangrape and murder in the Bilkis Bano case was an “usurpation of jurisdiction and an instance of abuse of discretion”, the Supreme Court held on Monday as it quashed the remission of their sentences.
-In a stinging judgment the bench came down hard on the government for breaching rule of law and being “complicit” with the convicts.
+The Gujarat government’s order to release from jail the 11 men sentenced to life imprisonment for gangrape and murder in the Bilkis Bano case was an “usurpation of jurisdiction and an instance of abuse of discretion”, the Supreme Court held on Monday as it quashed the remission of their sentences.
+In a stinging judgment, the bench came down hard on the government for breaching the rule of law and being “complicit” with the convicts.

-The judgment written Justice BV Nagarathna on behalf of a bench comprising her and Justice Ujjal Bhuyan also rebuked one of the convicts, Radheshyam Bhagwandas Shah, for “an act of fraud” on the Supreme Court in a writ petition he had filed at the court in 2022.
+The judgment, written by Justice BV Nagarathna on behalf of a bench comprising her and Justice Ujjal Bhuyan, also rebuked one of the convicts, Radheshyam Bhagwandas Shah, for “an act of fraud” on the Supreme Court in a writ petition he had filed at the court in 2022.
 The court’s judgment in that case had paved the way for the convicts to successfully seek remission of their life sentences from the Gujarat government later that year.
 It said that the convicts had “abused the process of law” in obtaining remission.

 Nagarathna and Bhuyan struck down that judgment as incorrect and “obtained by fraud played on this court”.
 They ordered the convicts to be re-imprisoned within a fortnight.